sh-job-application/nationalarchives/README.md

 * The user should be able to specify the input parameters when running the application from the command line
 * It's OK for the application to only update one value each time it is run
 * The CSV can have any number of rows, and any column names
+* The user is a developer or someone who won't be confused by a stack trace shown if the application throws an exception.
+I've tried to give exceptions good error messages to make it easier to understand errors, but I would wrap these in friendlier messages (and add logging to capture the full stack trace) if it would be helpful to the user.

 ## Implementation notes